RedisLabs/redislabs-docs/content/rs/getting-started/quick-setup.md

 $ sudo ./install.sh -y
 ```

-Note: RS installation on Ubuntu 18.04 fails if port 53 is used by systemd-resolved
-to resolve DNS requests from locally running programs.
-To install RS on Ubuntu 18.04,
-make sure that systemd-resolved is disabled before you install.
+Note: When port 53 is in use, the installation fails.
+This is known to happen in
+default Ubuntu 18.04 installations in which systemd-resolved (DNS server) is running.
+To workaround this issue, change the system configuration to make this port available
+before running RS installation.

 <!-- Also in getting-started-docker.md -->
 ## Step 2: Setup a Cluster